An appendectomy is surgery to take out the appendix. This organ is a small sac that is shaped like a finger. It's attached to your large intestine.

 Appendicitis happens when the appendix becomes infected and inflamed.
 An appendectomy is the main treatment for it.
 If surgery is delayed, the inflamed appendix may burst.
 A burst appendix can cause serious health problems.

 Appendectomy is usually done as a laparoscopic surgery.
 That means it is done with only small cuts.
 These cuts are called incisions.
-The doctor puts a lighted tube, or scope, and other surgical tools through the cuts in your child's belly.
-The doctor is able to see the organs with the scope.
+The doctor puts a lighted tube, or scope, and other surgical tools through the cuts in your belly.
+The doctor is able to see your organs with the scope.
 The doctor removes the appendix.
 The cuts heal quickly, and the scars usually fade over time.

 In some cases, the surgery is done through a single larger cut in the belly.
 This is called open surgery.

-Call 911 anytime you think your child may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call the doctor now or seek immediate medical care if:
+Call your doctor now or seek immediate medical care if:

-©2011-2024 Healthwise, Incorporated
+©2011-2025 Healthwise, Incorporated